squidfunk/mkdocs-material/docs/setup/extensions/python-markdown-extensions.md

 [:octicons-tag-24: 1.0.0 – present][Critic support]

-The [Critic] extension allows for the usage of [Critic Markup] to highlight added, deleted or updated sections in a Markdown document, e.g. for tracking changes.
+The [Critic] extension allows for the usage of [Critic Markup] to highlight added, deleted or updated sections in a document, i.e. for tracking changes in Markdown syntax.
 Enable it via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: